SQL Server Tips

 4. The cursor should be closed explicitly after data manipulation.

-Cursor Syntax
+Cursor syntax

-What are the different Cursor types?
+What are the different cursor types?

 Microsoft SQL Server supports the following types of cursors.